desbma/bash_archive_helpers/README.md

 The command `TarXz some_directory archive.tar.xz` produces the same output file as `tar -cJf archive.tar.xz some_directory` would.

-This is written in pure Bash and should be portable on most Unix systems as long as you meet the requirements.
+This is written in pure Bash and should be portable on most Unix systems as long as you meet the requirements below.

 ## Requirements